 Hope you found this post helpful, especially if you are hoping to visit Boston for the first time and found hotel prices a little discouraging.
 There are a lot of great options and ways to save money.
 Feel free to reach out in the comments below if you have any questions about the above or want to run a particular location or plan by me.

-If you live in Boston, do you have any hotel tips for the Boston visitor?
+If you live in Boston, do you have any tips for cheap hotels for Boston visitors?
 What is your favorite location and/or hotel to recommend to family and friends who are visiting?